 Smooth Scrolling to Anchor Using JavaScript

 Smooth scrolling is a popular web design feature that enhances user experience by allowing seamless navigation between sections of a webpage.
-Instead of abrupt jumps, smooth scrolling creates a fluid motion, making transitions more visually appealing.
-In this article, we’ll explore how to implement smooth scrolling using JavaScript.
-It’s not difficult at all to implement this.
-Let’s dive in and make your website navigation feel effortless!
+Instead of abrupt jumps, smooth scrolling creates a fluid transition, making interactions feel more natural and visually appealing.

 HTML